Kubernetes: Container runtime

+Examples of popular container runtimes that are compatible with kubelet include containerd (initially supported via Docker) and CRI-O.

+kube-proxy

-Kube-proxy is an implementation of a network proxy and a load balancer, and it supports the service abstraction along with other networking operation.
+kube-proxy is an implementation of a network proxy and a load balancer, and it supports the service abstraction along with the other networking operations.
 It is responsible for routing traffic to the appropriate container based on IP and port number of the incoming request.